-Employees may access other resources for assistance to deal with substance dependence, in addition to an addiction specialist and monitoring physician, such as:
+Employees may access other resources for assistance to deal with severe substance use disorder/substance dependence, in addition to an addiction specialist, such as:

-- Self referral to the Employee Family Assistance Program; - Consulting with their personal physician; - Contacting appropriate resources within the community; - Seeking information on resources from their managers; - Contacting a DMS; - Seeking advice from their Union representative.
+- Self-referral to the Employee Family Assistance Program; - Consulting with their personal physician; - Contacting appropriate resources within the community; - Seeking information on resources from their managers; - Contacting a DMP; - Seeking advice from their Union representative.

-Interior Health will make information on resources available via a variety of means to enable employees to self refer.
+Interior Health will make information on resources available via a variety of means to enable employees to self-refer.
 When appropriate, Interior Health will ensure that employees are given adequate time off for assessment, treatment and rehabilitation and that they may access any benefits to which they are entitled.